anbu-flutter-dev/social_share_pro/README.md

 ## Acknowledgment

-This package, **new_social_share**, is based on the original work by [ShekarMudaliyar](https://pub.dev/packages/social_share).
+This package, **social_share_pro**, is based on the original work by [ShekarMudaliyar](https://pub.dev/packages/social_share).
 Many thanks to the creator for their valuable contribution, which inspired the development of this upgraded and enhanced version.

 ## Usage